Sedgwick County kids summer program dealing with cut backs from detention deputy shortage

 “A lot of people don’t realize the affect it has on a community,” Miller says.

-Anguinaga adds, “It is just not affecting us in the jail, it is also affecting children in their summer.”
+“It is just not affecting us in the jail, it is also affecting children in their summer,” Anguinaga adds.

 Deputies hope that next year they can bring the camp back to normal size.